Coterra Energy Inc. (CTRA) Just Got Our Attention

 CTRA’s Market Performance

-CTRA stocks went down by -0.35% for the week, with a monthly jump of 12.04% and a quarterly performance of 7.68%, while its annual performance rate touched 26.68%.
-The volatility ratio for the week stands at 5.47% while the volatility levels for the past 30 days are set at 4.17% for Coterra Energy Inc..
-The simple moving average for the period of the last 20 days is 0.08% for CTRA stocks with a simple moving average of 20.50% for the last 200 days.
+CTRA stocks went up by 16.85% for the week, with a monthly jump of 15.78% and a quarterly performance of 31.17%, while its annual performance rate touched 44.44%.
+The volatility ratio for the week stands at 4.57% while the volatility levels for the past 30 days are set at 4.27% for Coterra Energy Inc..
+The simple moving average for the period of the last 20 days is 13.94% for CTRA stocks with a simple moving average of 39.48% for the last 200 days.

 Analysts’ Opinion of CTRA